PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 plugins will be loaded on Neovim's launch.
 Another possible selector is `opt` which is used for lazy-load of plugins via command `:packadd $plugin-name`.

 I didn't yet find a reason to use this option.
-If I would need to define a specialized Neovim flavor (e.g. one for web development, another for Arduino), I would probably construct different apps in the flake.") }}
+If I needed to define a specialized Neovim flavor (e.g. one for web development, another for Arduino), I would probably construct different apps in the flake.") }}

-You can search plugins in nixpkgs through [website](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=vimPlugins.telescope).
+You can search plugins in Nixpkgs through [website](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=vimPlugins.telescope).
 Notice that the selected channel is unstable.
 This channel might have some additional plugins compared to stable channel, or newer versions.